prototypefund/reproducible-website/_docs/build_toolchain_from_source.md

 project's version control system.

-This is how several integrated operating systems like *BSD are developped.
+This is how several integrated operating systems like *BSD are developed.
 “Building the world” will start by building the toolchain in the version control system before building the rest of the system.

 It's also how it is done for Google's internal projects.
 They have